sorenjohanson/hncode2/README.md

 ## Release Notes

+### 0.0.9

+* CHANGED: HNCode² is now named Hacker News for VSCode to increase visibility in Marketplace.

 ### 0.0.8

 * NEW: The amount of comments is now shown when expanding a story in tree view.